-The Investment Board meets on the in February, May, August and November.
+The Investment Board usually meets in February, May, August, and November.
 The committee is informed of recent events, given return figures for various assets over various time periods, and is presented with a recommendation for the pension's investment strategy.